anabramos/getnailedwithdany/README.md

 ### Problem Statements

-- Problem Statement: Danielle Maya
+- Problem Statement: Danielle Maya (Business Owner)

-I am a nail designer trying to expand my business to a diverse group of clients but I don’t have the time to answer to all of the booking request messages I get on a day because I work from 9am to 6pm with limited breaks in between which makes me feel like I can’t give the needed attention to my clients so my business will never grow.
+I am a nail designer trying to expand my business to a diverse group of clients but I don’t have the time to answer to all of the booking request messages and calls I get on a day because I work from 9am to 6pm with limited breaks in between which makes me feel like I can’t give the needed attention to my clients so my business will never grow.

 - Problem Statement: Louise Smith

-I am a real estate agent trying to book easy and flexible beauty services for myself but I don’t have the time to call different saloons because I am a mother with unpredictable working hours  which makes me feel like if I don’t get to get my hair and nails don’t I won’t be taken seriously in my job.
+I am a real estate agent trying to book easy and flexible beauty services for myself but I don’t have the time to call different saloons to check if they have availibility because I am a mother with unpredictable working hours which makes me feel like if I don’t get to easily make appointments for getting my nails done, I will have to go to work with un-done nails and I won’t be taken seriously in my job.

 ### User Stories

+All user stories are documented with their respective acceptance criteria, story points and MoSCoW prioritization on [my Github Issues](https://github.com/anabramos/getnailedwithdany/issues)

 1. As the business owner I can log in so that I can access the site's backend.
 2. As the business owner I can accept or cancel any booking requests so that I can manage last minute changes to my schedule.
 3. As the business owner I can create, remove, update or delete the services provided from the website list so that the website always translates the services I have available at different moments.